-- Nationally reported data from 2014/2015 showed 81.2% of people diagnosed with dementia had had their care reviewed in a face to face meeting in the preceding 12 months.
-This was 3% points below the local CCG average and 2.8% below the national average. - Nationally reported data from 2014/2015 showed the percentage of patients with schizophrenia, bipolar affective disorder and other psychoses who had a comprehensive care plan documented in their record in the preceding 12 months was 87%.
-This was 3% below the local CCG average and 0.4% below the national average. - The practice regularly worked with multi-disciplinary teams in the case management of people experiencing poor mental health, including those with dementia. - They carried out advanced care planning for patients with dementia. - The practice had told patients experiencing poor mental health about how to access various support groups and voluntary organisations. - They had a system in place to follow up patients who had attended accident and emergency where they may have been experiencing poor mental health. - Staff had a good understanding of how to support people with mental health needs and dementia.
-Staff referred patients to the memory café in Goole. - There was an in-house counselling service for patients requiring support with drugs and/or alcohol problems.
+- Nationally reported data from 2014/2015 showed 85.7% of people diagnosed with dementia had had their care reviewed in a face to face meeting in the preceding 12 months.
+This was 1.5% points above the local CCG average and 1.7% above the national average. - Nationally reported data from 2014/2015 showed the percentage of patients with schizophrenia, bipolar affective disorder and other psychoses who had a comprehensive care plan documented in their record in the preceding 12 months was 93.9%.
+This was 3% above the local CCG average and 5.6% above the national average. - The practice regularly worked with multi-disciplinary teams in the case management of people experiencing poor mental health, including those with dementia. - They carried out advanced care planning for patients with dementia. - Staff had a good understanding of how to support people with mental health needs and dementia.
+Staff had completed Dementia Friends Training and become 'Dementia Friends' to enable them to support patients living with dementia and their families/carers. - The practice had told patients experiencing poor mental health about how to access various support groups and voluntary organisations. - They had a system in place to follow up patients who had attended accident and emergency where they may have been experiencing poor mental health. - There were weekly drug and alcohol specialist nurse clinics for patients requiring support and advice relating to drugs and/or alcohol use. - The practice contributed to the introduction of an Improving Access to Psychological Therapies service for patients in the local area.